 It’s Oscar Sunday, so today’s the day I release my annual top 10 list of the Best Films of 2018 (in my humble opinion).
 You can also read my top 10 list of the Best Production Design of 2018 with the best-supporting visuals I could find.
 You can also check out last year’s top 10 list, the Best Films of 2017 and let me know what you think.

-I wish I could have released my Best Films of 2018 list a little bit earlier but I try to watch every single film I can before creating this list every year which takes a lot of time.
-I tend to not have a lot of film-going time until Christmas rolls around so I get a fairly late start with the exception of binge-watching films at the Toronto International Film Festival every year.
+I wish I could have released my Best Films of 2018 a little bit earlier, but I try to watch every single film I can before creating this list every year which takes time.
+I tend to not have enough hours in the day for film-going until Christmas rolls around, so I get a reasonably late start except for binge-watching films at the Toronto International Film Festival every year.